 Hairazors Limited

 £,000

 Purchase consideration 484

 Fair value of assets at purchase

 Fixed assets 29

 Bank 94

 Debtor 32

 Stock 15

 Creditors (119)

 Net Assets 51

 Goodwill at Cost 433

-Accumulated amortisation charge (152)
+Accumulated amortisation charge (433)

-Balance 281
+Balance 0

-Year Ended 31st July 2019 Year Ended 31st July 2018
+Year Ended 31st July 2020 Year Ended 31st July 2019

-Net Book Value at 1 August 324 324
+Net Book Value at 1 August 281 303

-Less amortisation (22) (21)
+Less amortisation (281) (22)

-281 303
+0 281

-Net Book Value at 31 July 281 303
+Net Book Value at 31 July 0 281

 The goodwill above relates to Hairazors Limited.
 The hairdressing and training salon was purchased to provide training to students undertaking hairdressing courses.
-The college owns 100 per cent of Hairazors Limited.
+Up until the 31 July 2019, the college owned 100 percent of Hairazors Limited.
+The hairdressing and training salon was purchased during 2011-12 to provide training to students undertaking hairdressing courses.
+Due to the ecomonic climate and COVID-19 impact, Hairazors ceased trading and the company will be dissolved.